 When local governments in West Virginia determine a need exists for mass transportation they are permitted by state law to form public corporations, called Transit Authorities, to provide those services.
 Transit authorities are publicly owned and are political subdivisions of the State.
 The affairs of transit systems operated by such authorities are controlled by boards of directors appointed by the local governments which participated in their formation.
 MOVTA’s board members are appointed by the Mayors of Parkersburg and Vienna with the consent of the Cities’ Councils.
-Existing ordinances state that there will be five members from Parkersburg and one from Vienna.
-Regardless of the number of members, by state law, each city gets one vote for each $500.00 contributed to the Authority.
+Existing ordinances state that there will be five members from Parkersburg and two from Vienna.

 On March 15, 1975, Park Transit, Inc., a privately-owned company that had been running a local bus system for six years, terminated all public transit services in the area.
 A decline in passengers, unavailability of bus parts, and a decline in revenues were cited as reasons for the termination.